Latest Fedramp® Authorization Increases Trend Micro's Leadership As The Most Globally Compliant Cybersecurity Platform

 Achieving this FedRAMP status represents confidence from the US public sector in Trend's ability to secure the growing cloud attack surface of government agencies as well as their partners and suppliers.

 Trend is committed to data privacy and information collection transparency.
-Data processing will remain in the US and data will be separated from the commercial Trend Micro cloud environment to ensure it is only accessible to analysts with security clearance to meet strict FedRAMP requirements.
+Data will be separated from the commercial Trend Micro cloud environment to ensure it is only accessible to analysts with security clearance to meet strict FedRAMP requirements.

 Craig P. Abod, President at Carahsoft: